 csp-toolkit: Analyzing Content Security Policy Headers at Scale

 There’s no Python library for parsing Content Security Policy headers.
 I checked PyPI, I checked GitHub — nothing.
 Google has a CSP Evaluator web tool and an npm package, but if you want to analyze CSP programmatically in Python — for recon scripts, bug bounty automation, or CI pipelines — you’re on your own.
 So I built one. csp-toolkit is a Python library and CLI tool that parses CSP headers, runs 21 weakness checks, finds bypass vectors against a database of 79 known-exploitable domains, scores policies A+ to F, and does a lot more.
-It’s on PyPI now. ...
+The current release is v0.6.2 on PyPI (changelog). ...

 Content Security Policy